(Smokey Joe, Yank or Cyclone)

 Turning 38, Williams rejoined Redding, now with the Brooklyn Royal Giants but only went 3-4 in 1924.
 He moved to the Homestead Grays in '25 and went 2-2.
 Homestead was not a member of any league and played few games against other top black teams so statistics are limited.
 Williams was 1-0 in 1926.
 The 41-uear-old faced a team of major-leaguers Schang, Burns, Bing Miller, Jimmie Dykes, Heinie Manush, Cy Perkins and Don Padgett and beat them 6-5, allowing six hits (three of them for extra bases).
 He was 2-0 for the '27 Grays.
 The veteran shut out a MLB team in 1927 (consisting of Burns, Dykes, Schang, Miller, Manush, Joe Boley and Harry Heilmann) with a 5-0, 3-hitter.

 Williams went 2-1 in 1928 and 8-2 with a 4.76 RA in '29 at age 44 as Homestead joined the American Negro League.
 Despite his advanced age, he was 4th in the loop in RA and second to Connie Rector in winning percentage.
 The ANL folded after 1929 and Smokey Joe remained one of the top hurlers in the east anyhow, going 7-2 with a 3.00 RA.
 He was second tp Laymon Yokely in RA, fourth in wins and second in strikeouts (46), trailing Bill Holland.
-On August 7, he engaged in a famous pitching duel with Chet Brewer.
-Brewer allowed four hits and struck out 19 in 12 innings, but Williams struck out 25 and allowed only one hit, before Homestead won it in the 12th on a double by Chaney White.
+On August 2, he engaged in a famous pitching duel with fellow emery ball pitcher Chet Brewer in a poorly lighted night game at Kansas City's Meuelbach Field.
+Brewer allowed four hits and struck out 19 in 12 innings, but Williams struck out 27 and allowed only one hit, a double by Newt Allen with one out in the eighth, before Homestead won it in the 12th on a fluke double by Chaney White.

 The 46-year-old remained dominant in 1931, finishing second in the east in RA (2.54, behind teammate Lefty Williams), strikeouts (59, trailing Bill Foster) and third in wins (10-6).
 In a championship series against the Kansas City Monarchs, he went 1-1.
 The old-timer was 6-2 in '32, fourth in the East-West League in RA (3.29) and third in strikeouts (39).
 He was not as effective on September 28 when a MLB team including Hack Wilson and Johnny Frederick beat him 20-8.